-- 35. We adopted a risk management strategy in July 2005.
-SMB regularly revises the corporate risk register in light of changing conditions.
-Service teams have taken account of the risk management work in their service plans for 2015/16 and will review their risk management plans before finalising their 2016/17 service plans. - 36.
-In addition to the various mitigation measures outlined above, certain financial risks are mitigated by the council's insurance arrangements which are reviewed annually.
-It is anticipated that costs arising from the fire at our offices in Crowmarsh will be covered by our insurance policies. - 37.
+- 35. A risk and insurance officer is now in post, and the risk management arrangements are currently under review.
+A revised risk management strategy and supporting policies have been drafted and are pending approval by the joint audit and governance committee.
+An initial review of the corporate risk register has been undertaken and is pending review by SMB.
+A corporate risk management group is being established to enforce the risk management strategy and monitor the risk profile for the councils.
+Risk champions across each service area are now being identified and a risk forum will be held on a monthly basis for them to view and discuss the current and future risk environment. - 36.
+A new insurance framework is now in place, and the risk and insurance officer led a thorough review of the council's insurance arrangements.
+This fed into the annual insurance renewal process resulting in greater assurance that the council has comprehensive cover in place. - 37.
 The main risks inherent in the council's MTFP are: - government grant funding being less than estimated - NHB income being less than that shown in the MTFP - substantial increases in council tax reduction scheme caseload and costs - macro-economic deterioration, such as slower interest rate rises, higher inflationary pressures and slower housing growth - Unforeseen growth in essential expenditure.